gardener/gardener/docs/concepts/gardenlet.md

 Additionally, you can limit the [shoot purposes](../usage/shoot_purposes.md) for which this applies by setting `.controllers.backupEntry.deletionGracePeriodShootPurposes[]`.
 For example, if you set it to `[production]` then only the `BackupEntry`s for `Shoot`s with `.spec.purpose=production` will be deleted after the configured grace period.
 All others will be deleted immediately after the `Shoot` deletion.

+In case a `BackupEntry` is scheduled for future deletion but you want to delete it immediately, add the annotation `backupentry.core.gardener.cloud/force-deletion=true`.

 ### [`Bastion` Controller](../../pkg/gardenlet/controller/bastion)

 The `Bastion` controller reconciles those `operations.gardener.cloud/v1alpha1.Bastion` resources whose `.spec.seedName` value is equal to the name of a `Seed` the respective gardenlet is responsible for.